 When calling our office, please tell the receptionist the reason or need for your visit.
 This is very important in order to reserve sufficient time for your visit with us.

 All patients coming for a complete examination should expect to be in our office for at least two hours.
 Please plan accordingly.
-Most patients will receive dilating drops to allow the doctor to examine the interior of the eye. these drops require additional time to take effect.
-You should probably arrange for someone to drive you home because your eye may be dilated.
+Most patients will receive dilating drops to allow the doctor to examine the interior of the eye.
+These drops require additional time to take effect.
+You should probably arrange for someone to drive you home because your eye/eyes may be dilated.

 Bring your most recent pair of glasses when you report for your examination, even if they are damaged.

 An effort is made to see you at the time your appointment, but patients with special or urgent problems must take precedence.
 We request your understanding.